sbvevo2025/smart-finance-assistant/smart_finance_project.md

 ## 🎯 Project Overview
 In this project you will design, implement, and test a **Smart Finance Assistant** using **Python, Google Colab, Gradio, and the `hands-on-ai` package**.

+This project provides a template repository to help you get started.

 Your Assistant should help users complete personal finance tasks such as:
 - Summarising transactions from a CSV file
 - Tracking a stock/crypto portfolio via API data